abhi3700/My_Learning_Ethereum/faqs.md

 # EVM FAQs

+#### Q. What is Total supply, Max supply, circulating supply?
+__Max supply__: tokens that will ever be generated

+__Total supply__: tokens that exist currently = `circulating + locked - burned`

+__Circulating supply__: tokens that are in circulation i.e. liquid amount like tradable,

+__Locked tokens__: tokens that are staked or locked into some contract i.e. non-liquid

+> Noticing the supply of a token can be a good indicator of its future.
+The circulating supply of a token is increased by developers by active mining.
+If the circulating supply keeps increasing, then investors can expect the value of the token to go up.
+On the contrary, if too many tokens are released, the value might drop as well.

+__Marketcap of a token__: `Market price * circulating supply`

+Small-cap cryptocurrencies are therefore riskier.
+While large-cap cryptocurrencies often potentially guarantee better returns and safety.

 #### Q. What are the factors which impact the resource requirements of running a node in a decentralized network?
 - Bandwidth: The cost of downloading and broadcasting any blockchain-related data
 - Compute: The cost of running computations inside scripts or smart contracts